SuperNEMO-DBD/SNDrift/README.md

 ## Simulation geometry

 As described above, three complete tracker cell units of 9 cells each are in the geometry with the correct distances around the perimeter to the main calorimeter and the source foil.
 Just the distance to the X-wall is 4 mm short on either side.
 In coordinates, the COMSOL geometry dictates what the ROOT geometry has to follow.
 The project student who made the COMSOL model had for some reason a preference for the lower right corner in the Cartesian plane...

 Therefore, the absolute locations of boundaries and tracker wires sit at positive x-coordinate values but negative y-coordinate values.
 The top left corner of the COMSOL volume sits at the absolute origin (0,0).
 The COMSOL chamber extends in y-direction to 43.4 cm.
 The centres of the nearest field-wires to the main calorimeter wall sit at y = -7 mm.
 The centres of the field-wires nearest to the source foil sit at y = -40.3 cm, after which there is a 2 mm gap and a 29 mm gap to the source foil, like in the Falaise MC geometry version 4.x.
 The 9 cells of a tracker cell unit extend in -y direction.

 In x-direction, one X-wall is at x = 0, the nearest field-wires sit at x = 14 mm.
 A good guide-point for orientation can also be the most top-left anode wire at x = 3.6 cm and y = -2.9 cm.
 Staying close to it is the default location for the executable example.
 The three layers of 9-cell units extend in x-direction.

+Two image files are available in the utils folder, made in COMSOL, and show the geometry and electrostatic field structure in more detail than can be achieved with the descriptions above.